 What do I need for the high and tight?

 Since the high and tight is such a simple hairstyle, you don’t need anything in the way of products.
-So if you’re often busy and can’t spend enough time on styling your hair as you’d like, the high and tight could be a great option for you.
+So if you’re often busy and can’t spend enough time styling your hair as you’d like, the high and tight could be a great option for you.
 If you have enough hair left on top or opt for a longer length, you can style the hair, but most men who wear the high and tight choose to not style it.
 If you do choose to style it, a light hold gel or wax will be more than enough to keep it in place.

-If you’re cutting the high and tight yourself at home, you’ll need a high quality hair clipper and an assortment of blade guards.
+If you’re cutting the high and tight yourself at home, you’ll need a high-quality hair clipper and an assortment of blade guards.
 Having #0 through #5 is a good start for the high and tight and will enable you to choose from a nice range of lengths.

 The high and tight works well with most hair types, with the possible exception of extremely kinky or coiled hair.

 The high and tight will work better with certain face shapes.
 It leaves only a small area of hair on top of the head, so your face shape will be emphasized since it’s the focal point of your head.
-For that reason, the high and tight works nicely with square, oval, and triangular or diamond face shapes.
-However, this style doesn’t work as well with oblong, diamond, and round face face shapes.
+For that reason, the high and tight works nicely with square, oval, triangular, or diamond face shapes.
+However, this style doesn’t work as well with oblong, diamond, and round face shapes.

 How to Cut the High and Tight